 - Individual farms could make this claim if they have a state- (and a federal if selling out of state-) approved process in place for verifying the claim.
 This could be as simple as an affidavit however one of the reasons for this project is to create a tighter tracking system since the perception exists that affidavits are open to exploitation.

-- Alternately, or in conjunction individual farms implementing tracking systems that enable them to make this special claim on their label, a state certification program for “Maine Born, Raised and Processed” meats could exist and certify farms willing to pay a fee to participate and to implement the necessary tracking measures.
+- Alternately (or in conjunction with individual farms that implement traceability), a state certification program for “Maine Born, Raised and Processed” meats could exist and certify farms willing to pay a fee to participate and to implement the necessary tracking measures.

-- The label approval process and protocols required for special claims on meat sold in and out of state are essentially the same for Maine producers but different paperwork submitted to both the state and federal agencies.
+- The label approval process and protocols required for special claims on meat sold in and out of state are essentially the same but different paperwork is submitted to both the state and federal agencies.
 The federal agency that approves special label claims is the USDA Food Safety and Inspection Service (FSIS).

 Need for a Third-Party Certification Program for Maine Meat